cfshi/coronavirus/MREB.poster.md

-(Title)  The Covid-19 Awareness Study
+COVID-19 Awareness Study

+How well do you know about COVID-19 and
+​what are your responses to the pandemic?

-Take the survey (link)
+Take the survey

-Study of the Public Knowledge of and Response to the COVID-19 Pandemic (middle panner, biggiest fond) (text under the banner)
+​

-Please share the survey (https://surveys.mcmaster.ca/limesurvey/index.php/693494) with anyone who might be interested!
+Please share with anyone who might be interested!

-Questions or comments?
-(McMaster Logo)

-Please contact the study co-investigators:
-Dr. CF Shi at shicf@mcmaster.ca
-​289-527-6192
-Dr. Jonathan Dushoff at dushoff@mcmaster.ca
+​
+The more people participate the survey, the more we learn about COVID-19.
+Your participation will inform us to better understand information and communication during the pandemic in the world.

+Please feel free to reach out with any questions or concerns.
+You can email or call either of the study investigators:
+Dr. David Earn:  earn@math.mcmaster.ca 905-525-9141 ext.27245
-​ 905-525-9140 X 26313
+Dr. Jonathan Dushoff: dushoff@mcmaster.ca, 905-525-9140 ext.
+26313

+The COVID-19 Awareness Study is run by McMaster University, Canada ​